chrisluedtke/ACM-School-Placement/README.md

   * Roommates cannot be on the same school team
   * Managers can hand-place individual ACMs into schools, and those placements will be firm constraints
 * Soft Constraints
-  * Commute times are reasonable
+  * Commute times for each ACM are reasonable
   * Consistent gender ratios across all teams
   * Consistent ethnic representations across all teams
   * Consistent tutoring experience across all teams